 Tis’ the season to have holiday parties.
 Many of us enjoy the holiday season by engaging in social activities throughout the month of December.
-For adults who host parties, they often wonder what exposure they have to civil liability.
+For adults who host parties often wonder what exposure they have to civil liability if their guests get intoxicated and drive home.
 As personal injury lawyers in Charleston, we have seen many scenarios where social host liability comes into play.
 The rules are different if the party is held at a location such as a rented-out bar or reception hall.
 This article will address some of the areas where a host may or may not be liable for a party at the host’s house.

 Serving Alcohol to an Adult Guest in South Carolina

-There is NO liability in South Carolina for an adult social host who serves alcohol to an adult if that adult then gets behind the wheel and causes an accident.
-Regardless, we strongly encourage everyone, hosts and guest, to discourage intoxicated people from driving and to convince the person to hand over the keys and catch a cab or spend the night.
+There is NO liability in South Carolina for a guest’s injuries when an adult social host serves alcohol to an adult guest who gets behind the wheel and injures themself.
+Regardless, we strongly encourage everyone, hosts, and guests, to discourage intoxicated people from driving and to convince the person to hand over the keys and catch a cab or spend the night.
 Also, having food and water available can come in handy when folks are drinking.

 Serving Alcohol to a Minor Guest in South Carolina